-Delivery refers to scheduled delivery dates and is expressed in either the number of corresponding days prior to first Adjacent delivery day.

-days prior to first Aircraft delivery, or nil (0) corresponding to the first delivery day.
+Delivery refers to scheduled delivery dates and is expressed in either the number of corresponding days prior to first Aircraft delivery, or nil (0) corresponding to the first delivery day.

 The number of days indicated shall be rounded up to the next regular revision release date.